Using the command-line client#

 field contains information about the underlying Blosc2 super-chunk that stores the dataset’s data.

-There are more commands available in the cat2cli
+There are more commands available in the cat2-client

 client; ask for help with: